Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 This randomness is a Redux faux pas.
 Reducers are supposed to be functionally pure: produce the same result every time they are called with the same argument values.
 Randomness is impure.

 We don't need our particle vectors to be deterministic, so I think this is fine.
-Let's say our universe is stochastic instead 😄
+Let's say our universe is stochastic instead :smile:

 {aside}
 Stochastic means that our universe/physic simulation is governed by probabilities.
 You can still model such a universe and reason about its behavior.
 A lot of real world physics is stochastic in nature.